 - Select the Partner solutions tile.
 A blade opens and displays a list of your partner solutions connected to Security Center.

 - Select a partner solution.
-In this example, let's select the F5-WAF solution.
+In this example, let's select the QualysVa1 solution.
 A blade opens and shows you the status of the partner solution and the solution's associated resources.
 Select Solution console to open the partner management experience for this solution.

 This article introduced you to the security monitoring and policy management components of Security Center.
 Now that you're familiar with Security Center, try the following steps: